BAMresearch/aRTist-handbook/source/gui-setup.rst

 The Assembly List consists of five columns (:numref:`guiEnvironmentAssembly`).
 You can select an item from the assembly either from the list or the virtual scene.
-Use therefore the Ctrl key on the keyboard and click on them with the left mouse.
+Use therefore the :kbd:`Ctrl` key on the keyboard and click on them with the left mouse.
 It will be highlighted blue in the list and marked with yellow corners in the virtual scene.
 All subsequent items in the scene will be marked with white corners.